awsdocs/aws-cdk-guide/doc_source/home.md

 ## Why use the AWS CDK?<a name="why_use_cdk"></a>

 Let's look at the power of the AWS CDK\.
-Here is some code in an AWS CDK project to create an AWS Fargate service \(this is the code we use in the [Creating an AWS Fargate service using the AWS CDK](ecs_example.md)\)\.
+Here is some code in an AWS CDK project to create an Amazon ECS service with AWS Fargate launch type \(this is the code we use in the [Creating an AWS Fargate service using the AWS CDK](ecs_example.md)\)\.

 ------
 #### [ TypeScript ]